-El Capitan is a rock-climber favorite, and must-see for any Yosemite visitor.
-Standing at a whopping 3,000 feet from the base to the summit, this granite rock formation is the almighty of rock formations.
+El Capitan is a rock-climber’s favorite, and must-see for any Yosemite visitor.
+Standing at a whopping 3,000ft (914m) from the base to the summit, this granite rock formation is the almighty of rock formations.
 Sitting to the left of Half Dome in the Yosemite Valley, El Capitan is a breathtaking representation of Yosemite’s natural beauty.
 It’s best seen from Yosemite Valley, Tunnel View, Bridalveil Fall and El Capitan Meadow.

-Glacier Point, a viewpoint located on the southern part of Yosemite Valley, provides some of the most memorable views of Yosemite Valley.
-At an elevation of 7,214 feet, visitors gain the best view of Half Dome and the High Sierra.
+Glacier Point, a viewpoint located on the southern part of Yosemite Valley, provides some of the most memorable views in the area.
+At an elevation of 7,214 feet (2,199m), visitors gain the best view of Half Dome and the High Sierra.
 Glacier Point is accessible by car in the warmer months, making it easy for the unexperienced hiker to take part in the beauty of Yosemite without having to break a sweat; cross-county skiers can head here during the winter.

 Mirror Lake not only offers stunning views of Tenaya Canyon, Mount Watkins and the Washington Column, but also gives hikers a different perspective of Half Dome, looking directly up at it from its base.
 Plus, the lake offers beautiful mirrored views of the surrounding cliffs.
 The trail is open year-round, but the best time to visit is during spring and early summer when the lake is filled by the flowing Tenaya Creek.

-Mariposa Grove is always on the top of any list of must-see’s in Yosemite.
-This park is filled with giant Sequoia trees, and is the largest grove of its kind with several hundred mature Sequoias.
+Mariposa Grove is always on the top of any must-see list in Yosemite.
+This park is filled with giant sequoia trees, and is the largest grove of its kind with several hundred mature sequoias.
 Due to a current restoration project, the grove is closed until summer 2017, however, hikers can visit other groves in the area in the meantime, or plan for a visit next year.

 Tuolumne Meadows is one of the most picturesque areas in Yosemite, with two miles of blooming fields, the winding Tuolumne River and backdrop of rising peaks, this is the spot for a peaceful escape.
 Here, visitors can catch unique views of Cathedral Peak, Pothole Dome, and Lembert Dome alongside the Tuolumne River Bridge and Tuolumne pools.
 Be sure to head here in the spring when the grasses are green and full.